-I have begun to ask school leaders and educational aficionados this question: Since all students K-12 could theoretically choose to go to online school tomorrow, what are you doing at your school today and/or tomorrow that would make them still want to come to a Face-to-Face learning environment?
+I have begun to ask school leaders and edu officianados this questions: Since all students K-12 could theoretically choose to go to online school tomorrow, what are you doing at your school today/and or tomorrow that would make them still want to come to a Face-to-Face learning environment?

 In other words, what are any schools doing that cannot easily be replicated online?
 Naturally, things like direct instruction, assessments, readings, activities can be easily conducted online.
 Heck, even collaboration and projects can be done digitally right?

 However, we may want to acknowledge that FTF environments could offer some advantages to students in terms of their skill development, experiences and real world preparation.
 Here are a few things that schools may want to consider maximizing if they hope to keep students coming and attending their FTF environments: